Your Genesys Blog Subscription has been confirmed!

 In addition to resiliency and availability, security and privacy have always been embedded in, and fundamental to, Genesys.
 This means companies can trust that customer and business data remains private.

-As another testament to our commitment to security, we’ve achieved a FedRAMP stamp of approval for Genesys Engage last year.
+As another testament to our commitment to security, we’ve achieved a FedRAMP stamp of approval for Genesys Multicloud CX last year.
 Together with our partner, Maximus, we help federal, state and local agencies modernize their citizen experiences with integrated, artificial intelligence (AI)-powered journeys and best-in-class security.

 In today’s digital world, having cloud-driven capabilities is key to creating better engagement and improving the citizen experience without comprising security.